-- 67. Although this has become the practice, the treaties do not oblige States parties to send a delegation to present their reports, and all treaty bodies may consider reports in the absence of a delegation, inter alia, where there is a request for last-minute postponements, where the State party has failed to respond to the request to attend, or does not appear. - 68.
-States parties whose reports have been scheduled to be considered by a committee at a session sometimes request that consideration be postponed to a later session. - 69.
+- 66. Although this has become the practice, the treaties do not oblige States parties to send a delegation to present their reports, and all treaty bodies may consider reports in the absence of a delegation, inter alia, where there is a request for last-minute postponements, where the State party has failed to respond to the request to attend, or does not appear. - 67.
+States parties whose reports have been scheduled to be considered by a committee at a session sometimes request that consideration be postponed to a later session. - 68.
 CESCR adheres to the formal rule that once a State party has agreed to the scheduling of its report for consideration, the Committee will proceed with the examination of that report at the time scheduled, even in the absence of a representative (rule 62, paragraph 3, of the rules of procedure).
 Both HRC (rule 68) and CAT (rule 66, para.
 2) may, at their own discretion, either notify the State party of the alternative date on which it intends to consider the report, or consider the report as originally scheduled in the absence of a delegation.
-In the latter case, provisional concluding observations on the report will be submitted to the State party and the date when the report will be further considered or on which a new periodic report should be submitted will be identified. - 70.
+In the latter case, provisional concluding observations on the report will be submitted to the State party and the date when the report will be further considered or on which a new periodic report should be submitted will be identified. - 69.
 CEDAW agrees to reschedule consideration of the report to another session (rule 51, para.
 5), but if at such a subsequent session the State party, after due notification, fails to have a representative present, the Committee may proceed with the examination of the report in the absence of the representative of the State party (decision 31/III, para (i), A/59/38, part II).
 At its thirty-first session in July 2004, the Committee decided that, in principle, it will consider implementation of the Convention by a State party in the absence of a report, only as a measure of last resort and in the presence of a delegation.
 CERD has no formal rules on this matter, but may consider a report in the absence of representatives of the State party when, after being notified, it does not provide compelling reasons for deferral of the consideration of its report.

-E. Concluding observations/comments
+E. Concluding observations

-71. All treaty bodies have adopted the practice established by CESCR in 1990 of formulating what are variously called "concluding observations," "conclusions and recommendations" and "concluding comments" following the consideration of the reports of States parties.
+70. All treaty bodies have adopted the practice established by CESCR in 1990 of formulating what are called "concluding observations" following the consideration of the reports of States parties.
 In general, these take the following structure: introduction; positive aspects; principal subjects of concern; and suggestions and recommendations.
 Concluding observations may also include factors and difficulties impeding the implementation of the treaty, a request for their wide dissemination in the State party concerned, and a paragraph may be included requesting that additional information be provided to the respective committee by a specified deadline (usually one year), or on specific points of the concluding observations (see section F below).
 The concluding observations of HRC and CESCR and those committees that have adopted a flexible approach to periodicity of reporting may also indicate the provisional date when the State party's next periodic report is due.
 The last section of the concluding observations of CERD, CEDAW, CRC and CAT systematically indicates the date when the next report is due.
 Some committees group all positive points, all points of concern and finally the recommendations together; others identify concerns followed by a corresponding recommendation.
-At its thirty-sixth session in August 2006, CEDAW agreed to emphasize further enhancement of the quality of its concluding comments, including their specificity.
-At its fortieth session, the Committee decided to change the title of its "concluding comments" to "concluding observations" in line with efforts to harmonize the working methods of the human rights treaty bodies.
-At its thirty-ninth session, CAT decided that as of its fortieth session it would use the term concluding observations, instead of conclusions and recommendations.
+CEDAW has sought to enhancethe quality of its concluding observations, including their specificity, and by including headings (Decision 41/11, A/63/38, part II).